 - Do not pack oversized electronics (laptops, full-size video game consoles, DVD players and video cameras that use cassettes) in your checked baggage when possible.
 However, please be advised that you will be required to remove these items from your carry-on bag and submit them separately for x-ray screening.
-Small electronics, such as iPhones, can remain in your carry-on. - Prepare your 1 quart-sized, clear, plastic, zip-top bag of liquids before arriving at the airport, following the 3-1-1 guideline (place liquids into 3.4 ounce bottle or less (by volume); all bottles should be carried in one 1 quart-sized, clear, plastic, zip-top bag) - Pack all your coats and jackets in your checked baggage when possible. - Do not wrap gifts.
+Small electronics, such as iPods, can remain in your carry-on. - Prepare your 1 quart-sized, clear, plastic, zip-top bag of liquids before arriving at the airport, following the 3-1-1 guideline (place liquids into 3.4 ounce bottle or less (by volume); all bottles should be carried in one 1 quart-sized, clear, plastic, zip-top bag) - Pack all your coats and jackets in your checked baggage when possible.
+All coats and jackets must go through the X-ray machine for inspection. - Do not wrap gifts.
 If a security officer needs to inspect a package, they may have to unwrap your gift.
+Please wait until you've reached your final destination to wrap gifts. - Undeveloped film should go in your carry-on bag.
+You will be able to declare film that is faster than 800-speed to a transportation security officer for physical inspection to avoid being X-rayed.

-Please wait until you've reached your final destination to wrap gifts. - You are required to remove footwear for X-ray screening so wear shoes that are easy to take off and put back on. - Double check the contents of your pockets, bags, and carry-on luggage to ensure no prohibited items were inadvertently packed. - When in doubt, leave it out.
+- You are required to remove footwear for X-ray screening so wear shoes that are easy to take off and put back on. - Double check the contents of your pockets, bags, and carry-on luggage to ensure no prohibited items were inadvertently packed. - When in doubt, leave it out.
 If you're not sure about whether you can bring an item through the checkpoint, put it in your checked bag or leave it at home. - For more information, visit www.tsa.gov.